avniproject/avni-website/src/pages/blog/2021-12-30-savethechildren-golive.md

 4. Working alongside business houses on eradicating child labour in the supply chain
 5. Empowering children, family and communities to challenge and disown practices that support economic exploitation of children and adolescents in the form of labor and emphasis on accessing social protection schemes and basic rights

 The project intervention encompasses 5 large tea estates in Dibrugarh with 3000 plantation workers and 2000 small tea growers in both Jorhat and Dibrugarh districts.
-SC plans to reach out to 10,000 children and adolescents and 20,000 adults (including youths, parents, teachers, health workers, community members, VLCPC members, CP workforce at district and state level, Small Tea Growers (Including FPOs) and Management/Owners of Tea producing companies / Big Tea Plantations) through this intervention.
+SC plans to reach out to 10,000 children and adolescents and 20,000 adults (including youths, parents, teachers, health workers, community members, Village level Child Protection Committe (VLCPC) members, Child Protection workforce at district and state level, Small Tea Growers (Including FPOs) and Management/Owners of Tea producing companies / Big Tea Plantations) through this intervention.

-Having the CMIS application will help the project in remote beneficiary monitoring, risk assessment, screening, follow ups & facilitating further referrals.
+Having the Case Management Information System application will help the project in remote beneficiary monitoring, risk assessment, screening, follow ups & facilitating further referrals.

 ![](/img/SaveTheChildren/framework.png)